 If you withdraw money for any other reason, you will face a 25% penalty on the amount withdrawn.

-So, if you're under 60, and do not intend to use it to purchase property, you will effectively lose the government bonus away and pay a small fee (5%).
+So, if you're under 60, and do not intend to use it to purchase property, you must return the bonus, plus any interest or growth on that bonus, and pay a small fee (5%).